 What needs to be considered with ASEDs?

-For patients that ASED do not seem appropriate, alternatives to traditional ASED have been proposed and studied.
+For patients that ASEDs do not seem to be an appropriate treatment for, alternatives to traditional ASEDs have been proposed and studied.
 Plasma rich in growth factors eye drops are derived from plasma that has been treated with calcium chloride to enrich it with growth factors.
 One study showed promising results in patients with for ocular chronic graft versus host disease.10 Platelet rich plasma is plasma that has been treated to increase the concentration of platelets in the serum.11 Both of these options have been shown to be safe and effective.